ytake/phluxor/README.md

 A toolkit for flexible actor models in PHP, empowering the PHP ecosystem.

-requires PHP 8.3 and swoole 5.0 or later.
+requires PHP 8.3 and swoole / open swoole.

 and Protocol Buffers for message serialization. / not supported other serialization formats yet.